About Emo National School

 All persons visiting the school, collecting children etc., are asked to report on arrival to the School Secretary’s office.
 No person should approach any classroom without first reporting to the School Secretary.
 This policy is enforced in the interests of maintaining the safety of all our pupils.

 Problems or Difficulties

-All pupils are reminded that if they encounter a difficulty or a problem they must report the matter to a teacher as soon as the difficulty arises.
+All pupils and parents are reminded that if they encounter a difficulty or a problem they must report the matter to a teacher as soon as the difficulty arises.

 The key words repeated in our school are respect and responsibility.
 Each pupil is expected to respect themselves, their fellow pupils, teachers, ancillary staff and all property and to behave in a responsible manner.
 In doing this we are confident that all pupils will enjoy their time in Emo National School and will fulfill their potential in a safe, secure and productive learning environment.

 Official opening time is 8.50a.m.
 Classes finish at 1.
 30p.m for infants and at 2.30pm for all other children.
-In the event of absences as a result of clinic/dental or other please send a note only to the class teacher explaining the reason for same.
+In the event of an absence or as a result of clinic/dental or other appointment please send a note only via Aladdin to class teacher explaining the reason for same.

 The Board of Management wish to advise you that it is unsafe to have your child present on the school grounds for long spells before and after official opening time.